Part of the security infrastructure for AI agents

 Cryptographic Identity

-• Ed25519 public-key cryptography
+• Ed25519 public key cryptography

-• Request signing & verification
+• Request signing and verification

 • Explicit capability declarations

-• Runtime enforcement
+• Runtime enforcement on every action

-• Escalation detection
+• Escalation detection and denial

 Continuous Trust Evaluation

-• Behavioral analysis
+• Behavioral analysis across 8 factors

-• Drift detection
+• Drift detection on capability use

-• Automated threat response
+• Automated response to trust drops

-Comprehensive Audit Trails
+Comprehensive Audit Trail

 Every agent action is logged with cryptographic attribution for compliance and forensics.
+Append only by design.

-• Cryptographic signatures
+• Cryptographic signatures on every event

-• SOC 2 / HIPAA ready
+• SOC 2 and HIPAA ready

 MCP Server Attestation

 Automatic discovery and verification of MCP servers your agents connect to.
+Detect shadow tools before they exfiltrate data.

 • Shadow MCP detection